 Tubeless, a technology that's been well-proven in mountain biking, has increasingly got some brands touting its benefits for road too.

-A tubeless road tyre is effectively an airtight clincher system that uses no inner tube.
-Tubeless rims are also backwards compatible with clincher tyres.
+A tubeless road tire is effectively an airtight clincher system that uses no inner tube.
+Tubeless rims are also backwards compatible with clincher tires.

 Road wheel rim materials

 Modern wheels are available in two common material types: carbon fibre or aluminium.
 Aluminium is typically found in any wheel below £800 / $1,200 / AU$1,500.
 Carbon fibre has become the standard for performance race wheels, where stiffness and light weight are an absolute priority.